-The following is proposed for the Mt Eden residential parking zone extension:
+The Mt Eden residential parking zone extension includes the following:

 - Time restrictions of two hours (P120), Monday to Friday, 8am to 6pm (excluding public holidays and weekends).
 This is consistent with the restrictions in the existing residential parking zone north of View Road.

 - The time restriction will only apply to vehicles that do not have permits or coupons.

 - Permit and coupon holders from the existing and proposed residential parking zone will be able to park in both the existing and proposed residential parking zones.

 - The P120 time restriction will replace most the existing parking restrictions in the area.
 However, the parking restrictions outlined below will remain in place.
 Vehicles with residential parking permits or coupons will not be exempted from the existing parking restrictions that will remain if the proposed residential parking zone is implemented.

 The map below shows the final Mt Eden Residential Parking Zone extension for implementation.
 The areas in green were added to the zone in response to public feedback.

 Roads and properties included in the final residential parking zone

 Alderley Road, Bellevue Road, Bourne Street, Carrick Place, Charlton Avenue, Esplanade Road, Horoeka Avenue, Kamahi Street, Leamington Road, Lisnoe Avenue, Lovelock Avenue, Puka Street, Sherbourne Road, Sydenham Road and View Road.

 Some properties on the eastern side of Mt Eden Road are also included in the residential parking zone (not Mt Eden Road itself).